 Old Familiar Beard Bash Competition

-The best beardsmen in the Midwest will gather to show off their fancy follicles in this impressive and wacky hair-raising competition, now in its third year!
-Participants will compete in categories for natural and freestyle moustaches and beards, and even fake facial hair where absurdity reigns king (or queen)!
-In addition to the competition, visitors can peruse the moustache-inspired art gallery, enjoy live performances by unshaven entertainers and don a moustache to see how they would look in the Hall of Hirsute photo area.
+The most mustachioed and best beardsmen in the Midwest will gather to show off their fancy follicles in this impressive and wacky hair-raising competition, now in its third year!
+Participants will compete in categories for mustaches, partial beards, full beards and even fake facial hair where absurdity reigns king (or queen)!
+In addition to the competition, visitors can peruse the mustache inspired art gallery, enjoy live performances by unshaven entertainers, and don a mustache to see how they would look in the Hall of Hirsute photo area.

 Ohio’s Best Tattoo Competition

-See artistic masterpieces showcased on a different kind of canvas – skin – as tattoo artists and enthusiasts compete to be named the best tattoo in the state.
-Join High Street Tattoo, the Ohio State Fair and the Short North’s most charismatic character, Joey Knuckles, as the event’s emcee.
+See artistic masterpieces showcased on a different kind of canvas – skin – as tattoo artists and enthusiasts compete to be named the best in the state.
+Registration begins at Noon for interested participants.

 Joint Legislative Agriculture Committee Meeting